Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Over the wire/Bandit/Level 2 --> 3.md

 # Level 2 --> 3

 ## Procedure
-I started the challenge<br>
-then i used `ls` to find the file, after that i used `cat "spaces in this filename"` here `""` are important to use. got the password.
+i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting ssh bandit @bandit.labs.overthewire.org -p 2220 and password as `MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx`. then i typed `ls`. this lists out all the file. after that i catted out `cat "spaces in this filename"` then i noted the password `MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx`. after that i typed exit to get of the shell.

 ## bash
 `bandit2@bandit:~$ ls